 “When I became a Yankee in ’98,” Davis recalled a decade later, “the mentoring was done.
 Here I am in a professional organization, with a history of winning, with a tradition of winning and with quality players that, even though they were young, were establishing themselves as prime players.
 I wish that the Yankees years as a player had been a lot longer than just two years.
 I wish that it had been a five-, six-, seven-, 10-year period to really experience that.”

 The Yankees had won the World Series in 1996, and with Davis aboard, they won the next two of their three consecutive World Championships.
 In the second game of the 1998 season, he injured his ankle while sliding into second at Anaheim.
-Surgery to repair a tendon was required, keeping him out of the New York lineup until late August.
+Surgery to repair a tendon was required, keeping him out of the New York lineup until mid-August.
 Yet Chili was optimistic, saying, “I’ve got one of those Jamaican bodies.
 Things usually heal right for us!”

 Davis enjoyed a solid last season with New York in 1999.
 He had spoken openly about retirement and wanted to be in top physical condition for his last run.
 In addition to his production with the bat, Chili was still great at keeping the team loose.
 Ten years later, David Cone told a story about his perfect game of July 18, 1999.